 Step 2: Prepare Mower for Maintenance

-Park your mower on a flat level surface.
+Park your mower on a flat-level surface.
 Lay cardboard or newspaper on the ground to collect to protect the surface from oil drips.
-Allow your Cub Cadet for run for a few minutes to warm up your engine oil.
+Allow your Cub Cadet to run for a few minutes to warm up your engine oil.
 Warm oil flows better than cold oil for draining.
-Shut off mower.
+Shut off the mower.